Sergey1322/svgpick/README.md

 # svg hosting

-Use this link if you need svg icons:
+Use this link if you need svg icons, after changing <Name> according to the table:

 ```markdown
 https://raw.github.com/Sergey1322/svgpick/blob/main/<Name>.svg?sanitize=true